Gainesville Drug Possession Attorney

-To secure a conviction, the prosecution must prove several elements of the offense.
-These include:
+To secure a conviction, the prosecution must prove several elements, including:

-- The substance was controlled: Sometimes, law enforcement and the prosecution mistakenly believe someone is in possession of a controlled substance when they are not.
+- You possessed a controlled substance: Sometimes, law enforcement and the prosecution mistakenly believe someone is in possession of an illegal controlled substance when they are not.

 - You had knowledge of the drug: You must have known you were in possession of a controlled substance.
 For example, if a friend left marijuana in your vehicle and you did not have knowledge of that fact, it could serve as a defense.